shakedmalul/website/README.md

-# A tech shopping website with live translation and connection to ESP32.
+# A tech shopping website with live translation w/ connection to ESP32.

 This project was made to give an helping concept for a problem my parents have, which is to make a translating device for deaf people